Raufjatoi/Time_Table_Generator/README.md

 > **Features**:
 > - Nice User Interface
 > - SQLite Database for data
-> - Other are in work
+> - Groq LLM that generate the timetable logic

 ---